esminc/operate_do/README.md

 # OperateDo

-OperateDo provides a simple way to manage thread-local variable which represents the operator of a transaction.
+OperateDo provides a simple way to share the operator (such as `current_user`) of a transaction across different layers.

 ## Installation